Secretariat

 View OED organogram

-The Office of the General Counsel (OGC) provides legal services of the highest quality to the Board, the Secretariat and the Independent Units of the Fund so as to preserve and uphold the mandate set out in the Fund’s Governing Instrument and the policies and procedures adopted by the Board.
+The Office of the General Counsel provides legal services of the highest quality to the Board, the Secretariat and the Independent Units of the Fund so as to preserve and uphold the mandate set out in the Fund’s Governing Instrument and the policies and procedures adopted by the Board.
 OGC supports the drafting and negotiation of legal agreements, the drafting of new policies, procedures and regulations, dispute resolutions and other corporate activities.
 OGC is divided into the institutional and operations divisions.

 View OGC organogram